39 found dead in U.K. truck container believed to be Chinese

 Breaking News Emails

-LONDON — The 39 people found dead inside a truck at an industrial estate near London are believed to have been Chinese, police said Thursday as more details of the incident emerged.
+LONDON — The 39 people found dead inside a truck at an industrial estate near London are believed to be Chinese, police said Thursday as more details emerged.

 "Each of the 39 people must undergo a full coroner’s process to establish a cause of death before we move on to attempting to identify each individual within the trailer," police said in a statement.

-Officials added that 31 were men and eight women.
-All were thought to have been adults, police added.
+Officials added that 31 are men and eight are women, and all are thought to be adults.
 Police earlier said a teenager was among the dead.

-Police arrested the driver, a 25-year-old man from Northern Ireland, on suspicion of murder.

-Police said the trailer had arrived at docks in Essex, southern England, having traveled from Zeebrugge in Belgium and the bodies were found just over an hour later at 1:40 a.m.
+The trailer had arrived at the docks in Essex, southern England, having traveled from Zeebrugge in Belgium, and the bodies were found just more than an hour later at 1:40 a.m., officials said.

 The National Crime Agency — which leads probes into organized crime and human trafficking — said it was assisting the investigation and working to "urgently identify and take action against any organized crime groups who have played a role in causing these deaths."